For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Learning and Growth Opportunities

-Identifying learning and growth opportunities encourages each staff member to reflect on what they do well and could do even better, and on what they could improve.
-Understanding the professional staff member's thoughts about learning and growth encourages the manager to provide thoughtful feedback and also offer their own suggestions.
+Identifying learning and growth opportunities encourages a faculty member with administrative responsibilities or professional staff member to reflect on what they do well and could do even better, and on what they could improve.
+Understanding their thoughts about learning and growth encourages the dean or department head to provide thoughtful feedback and also offer their own suggestions.

 Professional Staff Member Example: "I am interested in moving into a leadership role within 1-2 years."